The EFRT office is located in MUSC Room 103.

 Written Standard First Aid Test

-The top 84 candidates from the written SFA test will be granted a spot in the interview stage of the tryouts.
-A Doodle Poll sign-up link will be emailed to the top 84 candidates, and applicants must sign-up for a time slot in order to interview.
-If you are unavailable for any of the interview time slots, please email firstname.lastname@example.org, and we will try our best to accommodate you.
+The top ~75 candidates from the online application and written SFA test will be granted a spot in the interview stage.
+A Doodle Poll sign-up link will be emailed to the top 75 candidates and applicants must sign-up for a time slot in order to interview.
+If you are unavailable for any of the interview time slots, please email email@example.com and we will try our best to accommodate you, but this is not guaranteed.

 Candidates will participate in several short (5 min) standard interviews, followed by completing a practical CPR test and scenarios.
 It is recommended that candidates review their first aid skills prior to the interview.
 Out of the interviewed applicants, approximately 42 of the top candidates will be chosen to move on to the next step.

-For the second weekend of orientation, candidates will be tested both individually and in groups under simulated scenarios.
+For the second weekend of orientation, candidates will be evaluated both individually and in groups during simulated scenarios.
 On the Friday evening, candidates will have the opportunity to review concepts and fine-tune their skills for the upcoming evaluation the next day through a mock evaluation.
-On Saturday, candidates will be split into teams of three and will respond to approximately 10 simulated emergency situations located around the McMaster Campus.
+On Saturday, candidates will work with their assigned teams to respond to approximately 10 simulated emergency situations located around the McMaster Campus.
 These are designed to represent possible emergencies that can occur on campus and include simulated casualties with volunteer actors.
-On Sunday, candidates will be tested individually in a final scenario that tests their ability to complete all required assessments on their own.
+On Sunday, candidates will be tested individually in two final scenarios to demonstrate their ability to complete all required assessments on their own.
 Success in both the group scenarios and individual scenarios is necessary in order to be selected for the team.

 1. When is the next available Standard First Aid and CPR course?